Honeybush tea - multispecies blend

 Cultivation and wild harvest

 As the market for honeybush grows, the cultivation of honeybush will be critical to the industry's sustainability.
 To build this capacity, the LKHBCo launched a R&D program focused on selection and regenerative cultivation methods.
-Currently Cyclopia longifolia, C. maculata and C. subtenata are cultivated by local farmers with support from the LKHBCo: though not yet organically certified, this honeybush is grown using organic practices.
+Currently Cyclopia longifolia, C. maculata and C. subternata are cultivated by local farmers with support from the LKHBCo.
+This blends contains C. subternata as well as wild harvested C. intermedia.

 The LKHBCo also sustainably harvests wild C. intermedia from the Langkloof mountains.
 They evaluate wild populations to determine appropriate harvest volumes, using site-specific harvesting plans that ensure only mature plants are targeted during non-flowering periods to allow for uninterrupted seed production.
 The LKHBCo also clears invasive species to restore the fynbos ecosystem and reduce the risk of destructive wildfires.
 Both the LKHBCo’s cultivated and wild harvested honeybush are fully traceable.